-I am a remote employee, and have been telecommuting since January 2011.
+I live in Canada and have been telecommuting since January 2011.
 I will never relocate.
 I rarely travel, usually once per year for a company's all-hands meeting, and have no interest in changing that.
-I have three small children, and do not work beyond ~40 hours a week.
+I have three small children, and avoid working beyond ~40 hours a week.
 People seem to like me and find me useful, despite these things.